-Central Hawke's Bay towns prepare to run out of water, critical water restrictions in place
+Central Hawke's Bay towns won't run dry today, but water conservation urged

-Residents of Waipawa and Otane are being instructed to reduce their water usage immediately after significant damage to a network pipe, although the towns have not run out of water at this stage.
+Waipawa and Otane residents are being instructed to reduce their water usage immediately after significant damage to a network pipe, but the town is no longer in immediate danger of running out of water.

-Central Hawke's Bay District Council said it is "critical" for the public to decrease their water usage after a private contractor hit the main water line that feeds the Reservoir for Waipawa and the main line to Otane.
+Central Hawke's Bay District Council said on Friday afternoon it was "critical" for the public to decrease their water usage after a private contractor hit the main water line that feeds the Reservoir for Waipawa and the main line to Otane.

 "What we know is that there has been major damage to the network pipe that supplies Otane and Waipawa," a spokesperson said.